Denver is quickly increasing in popularity, and with so much on offer, it's no wonder. As with any city, there are downsides to life in Denver.

 + PRO: Plenty of job opportunities

-With one of the best economies in the entire country, Denver has a thriving job market and people with the right skill sets shouldn’t struggle to find work in the Mile High City.
-Mining and agriculture, IT and aerospace are great industries to search for job opportunities in Denver.
+With one of the best economies in the entire country, Denver has a thriving job market, and people with the right skills shouldn't struggle to find work in the Mile High City.
+Mining, agriculture, IT and the aerospace sectors are great industries to search for job opportunities in Denver.
 The healthcare and education sectors are also major employers.

 + PRO: Great work-life balance

-Many people move to Denver for the lifestyle and employers therefore encourage their workers to make the most of it.
+Many people move to Denver for the lifestyle.
+Therefore, employers encourage their workers to make the most of it.
 Businesses in Denver often have unique benefits such as unlimited leave, flexible schedules and the ability to work from home.
-They provide these benefits to attract employees and encourage them to stay.
-It also tends to lead to a happier work force and a stronger company in the long run.
+They provide these benefits to attract and retain employees.

 Healthcare in Denver